Fire and rescue services

 There have been occasions where passengers have been asked for bribes at the airport.

 The National Guard carries out random drug and security checks at Maiquetia airport, particularly on departure.
 Departing passengers are sometimes asked to accompany an officer to a local hospital for an x-ray.
-Beware of bogus security officials, if in doubt ask other airline or airport staff.
+Beware of people claiming to be security officials, if in doubt ask other airline or airport staff.

 To stay safe when you're out and about: